 A Vırtue of Necessity

 Our aim was to tour the highlights of Mesopotamian Civilization in Eastern Turkey.
 First though, we wanted to go to Trabzon on the North-Eastern shore of the Black Sea to visit Sumela Monastery (36 AD), an imposing structure carved high on a sheer cliffside of Karadağ, (Black Mountain).
-Then it was an 11-hour bus ride to the city of Van to climb the almost 3000-yr-old fortress originally constructed by the Urartian Empire and visit the 1700-yr-old Cathedral of the Holy Cross on Aghtamr Island in Lake Van – yes, the muffins.
-Needless to say, the consumption of these edibles increased the spiritual impact of staring across the lake to Mount Ararat (yes, the famed mountain from the bible, where Noah’s Arc was supposed to have come to rest after the flood) by a magnitude of 100.
+Then it was an 11-hour bus ride to the city of Van to climb the almost 3000-yr-old fortress originally constructed by the Urartian Empire and visit the 1700-yr-old Cathedral of the Holy Cross on Aghtamr Island in Lake Van.
+How can I describe the spiritual impact of staring across the lake to Mount Ararat?
+Yes, the famed mountain from the bible, where Noah’s Arc was supposed to have come to rest after the flood.
 Next it was a further 6-hour ride to Diyarbakır to visit the city’s historic centre, it’s Grand Mosque (Ulu Cami), and to climb the famed city wall, which is the second longest (and most well-preserved ancient wall) after the Great Wall of China.
 After that the rides got shorter: a mere hour and a half to get to Mardin and a further 3 hours to get to Şanlıurfa.
 Mardin is known for the architecture of its famed antique city perched upon the area’s highest hilltop and carved out of the limestone so common to the area.
 From there we took a tour around the region, visiting ancient monasteries and madrassas, the ruins of Dara (505 AD) and the city of Midyat, whose buildings were similar in style to those of the more famous Mardin.
 After a long day of travel, what a delight it was to plunge into the cool waters of Beyazsu, a small river that serves as a virtual oasis for the dry mountainous area.
 It emerges from an underground source and stretches all the way to Syria, about 40 km away.

 Saving the Best for Last